 Meet and Greet, riding discussion.

-Depart staging area on maintained forest roads and over the twisting Middlebury Gap.
+Depart staging area on minimally maintained forest roads and over the twisting Middlebury Gap.
 From the Mad River Valley we head east on lesser known and completely unmaintained gap roads - several with considerable difficulty, all with abundant views.

-Lunch at Cajun's, the famed Northeast Kingdom snack bar.
+general store known for creative sandwiches, salads and an extensive selection of snacks and refreshments.
 A tough mountain pass, more trails and fun dirt roads round out the day.

 Lunch, coffee and pastries at local bakery.
-Our evening will be spent at the Seyon Pond lodge located within the Groton State Forest.
+Our evening will be spent at the Seyon Pond lodge located deep within the Groton State Forest.
 We will have this amazing Inn all to ourselves!
 Dinner on site where a fresh, authentic Vermont meal will be served.

 High fives all around, load up and until next time!...

 Each night we will find ourselves at a unique lodging establishment ranging from updated motel-style inns to historic lodges.
 All will have clean, comfortable accommodations.

 *Single lodging $275 additional.
 Double occupancy only available to family/friends booking together

 We plan to eat well on this tour.
 Local, creative meals of all types will be offered; from made-to-order sandwiches on homemade bread to artisanal dinners that will leave you satisfied and inspired.